Camp Lejeune Lawsuit Update 2023

 September 6, 2023 | Camp Lejeune Lawsuit Update

-The United States Department of Justice (DOJ) and the Department of the Navy (DON) announce a new voluntary process called the “Elective Option.”
+The United States Department of Justice (DOJ) and the DON announced a new voluntary process called the “Elective Option.”
 The option is designed to allow for quicker resolution of certain Camp Lejeune claims.

 The Elective Option is based on two tiers of Camp Lejeune health conditions and corresponding Camp Lejeune settlement amounts.
 Depending on disease type and exposure duration, payouts will range from $100,000 to $450,000.
 An additional $100,000 is allocated for death claims.